 Keep in mind that it’s always a best practice to be very cautious about unknown mails you get, and even those “apparently” from people you know, and never click on enclosed files in email unless you’re 100% sure of its source (which means: you need to make a separate effort to check it).

 If you’re already infected, go to our Ransomware Prevention and Help page from another computer to get help.
 From there, you can contact our Technical Support for further assistance.

-Know too, that Trend Micro Security has built-in protections against ransomware.
+Know too, that Trend Micro Maximum Security has built-in protections against ransomware.
 Its Folder Shield protection can help stop it in its tracks from encrypting your precious files, as you can see in our video we’ve linked here.